 The media hails the arrival of the Covid vaccine as if the cavalry is coming to rescue the settlers.
 In fact, the pre-vaccine recovery rate from Covid is 99.7%.
 The lockdowns imposed were unconstitutional, unwarranted, and unprecedented.
 Harvard researchers find that 50% of children who were forced to stay home in front of a computer monitor for the past 8 months are now suffering depression and suicide.
 The Great Barrington Declaration has 39,000 physicians and 13,000 scientists worldwide agreeing that the lockdown has created astronomical financial and emotional hardships for billions of people.
 Harvard, Stanford, and Oxford experts agree “Keeping students out of school is a grave injustice.”

-Vitamins Good for the Immune System
+Vitamins to Help the Immune System

 Meanwhile, extremely effective nutrition therapies exist to treat Covid, including vitamin D, zinc, iodine, vitamin A, magnesium, and potassium.
 Essentially, Covid has picked off the elderly who are infirmed and malnourished.
 Hydroxychloroquine is a safe and effective medicine for Covid.
 The cost of Covid has been bearable.
 The cost of the Covid lockdown has been unbearable for millions in the USA.